JJ/hoborg/text/text.md

 that activates head movement so...
 Besides, the Torres Quevedo engine has to be revised and reprogrammed... and while we are at it we'll repaint, grease, change a thing here and there..."
-Maybe he didn't say that, but it sounded like that.
+Maybe he didn't say those words, but it sounded like that or something that sounded as queer.

 "How long will that take?"
 I asked.
 Maybe not too long.
 I could stand that.

 "Who knows.
-It will be on the queue along with other military mechs, and I have to undergo retraining and... " He said this while he was leaving.
+It will be on the workshop queue along with other military mechs, and while it is refurbished I have to undergo retraining and... " He said this while he was leaving.
 So no joy here.
-But I couldn't allow that to happen.
+But still I couldn't allow that to happen.
 It couldn't go anywhere, not for long, maybe for ever.
 I had to look for a way of keeping him in so that I could get it out.
 I went to Boris.